-Over the past few months, I’ve talked about the Rebuild His Church campaign and the multifaceted impact that the Newman Center has on the spiritual and day-to-day lives of our students.
-The campaign is truly an investment in the Catholic Church’s future in central Maine and in the lives of our University of Maine students who look to the Newman Center as their spiritual home away from home while on campus.
+Over the past few months, I talked about the Rebuild His Church campaign and the multifaceted impact of the Newman Center on the spiritual and day-to-day lives of our students.
+The campaign truly invests in the Catholic Church’s future in Central Maine and University of Maine students who look to the Newman Center as their spiritual home on campus.

-Campaign funds will secure and improve our physical structures, ultimately preserving them for generations to come.
-In and of itself, this is a tremendous goal that impacts our students, but there is much more that the campaign is doing that benefits campus ministry beyond the walls of the Newman Center and outside of the campus.
+Campaign funds secure and improves our physical structures.
+Ultimately, this preserves them for generations to come.
+This is a tremendous goal that impacts our students.
+There is much more than the campaign is doing.
+It benefits campus ministry beyond the walls of the Newman Center and the campus.

-Most other Newman Centers across the county are stand-alone structures, meaning that their chapels, their programs, and to some extent, their reach, is confined to a particular campus and its student population.
-Here at UMaine, we are blessed in that the Parish of the Resurrection of the Lord includes not just the Newman Center (Our Lady of Wisdom), but also Holy Family, St. Ann-Penobscot Nation, and St. Ann-Bradley.
+Most other Newman Centers across the county are stand-alone structures.
+Meaning that their chapels, programs, and reach focus on a particular campus and student population.
+At UMaine, we feel blessed that the Parish of the Resurrection of the Lord includes not just the Newman Center but also Holy Family, St. Ann, the Penobscot Nation, and Bradley.

 These diverse churches allow our students to get off campus without venturing far from their beliefs.
 They attend Mass at the other churches.
 They serve, pray and participate in a myriad of activities that these churches are involved with.